zsviczian/obsidian-excalidraw-plugin/README.md

   - Frontmatter tags to customize image export at a file level [519](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/519).
 If these keys are present they will override the default excalidraw embed and export settings.
     - `excalidraw-export-transparent: true`:  true == Transparent / false == with background.
     - `excalidraw-export-dark`: true == Dark mode / false == light mode.
-    - `excalidraw-export-svgpadding`: This only affects export to SVG.
-Specify the export padding for the image
+    - `excalidraw-export-padding`: Specify the export padding for the image
     - `excalidraw-export-pngscale`: This only affects export to PNG.
 Specify the export scale for the image.
 The typical range is between 0.5 and 5, but you can experiment with other values as well.
 - Embed complete markdown files into your drawings
   - Drag from the desired file from the Obsidian file explorer and hold down <kbd>CTRL/CMD</kbd> while dropping the file onto the canvas.